josh-burton/josh.app/src/pages/blog/what-diversity-should-not-be-about-especially-in-software-teams.en.md

 ---
-title: "What diversity should not be about, mainly in software teams"
+title: "What diversity should not be about, especially in software teams"
 date: '2019-01-25'
 layout: post
 draft: false